Can you naturally increase testosterone and dihydrotestosterone (DHT) levels? Also, does this have significant effects on your beard growth rate?

 That doesn’t mean that the herb wouldn’t do anything at all though, it’s just that you shouldn’t expect it to be a stand-alone treatment for any illness.

-there’s lots of studies suggesting it to be fairly good in increasing testosterone levels, fertility, and sleep quality.
+there are lots of studies suggesting it to be fairly good at increasing testosterone levels, fertility, and sleep quality.

 For one, 300mg’s of water-extracted KSM-66 ashwagandha given for human subjects for two months resulted in 27% lower cortisol levels.

 Another study showed 14% lower levels of the stress hormone, while the third one showed 32% reductions in cortisol with the use of 5g/day powdered root extract (source).

 Mainly due to its high amount of antioxidants, ashwagandha also significantly increases sperm quality and testosterone levels in men frequenting infertility clinics48,49 (15-40%).

 The surge in testosterone is one of the reasons why I included ashwagandha in my list of possible beard growth-boosting supplements.